jameswilson/ckeditor_image2/README.md

-Image2 is an enhanced image plugin for CKEditor that supports image captions, CSS class-based alignment and centering.

-This module effectively replaces the default Image plugin that comes with CKEditor with the Enhanced Image plugin.
+This module helps you replace the default Image plugin that comes with CKEditor with the new Enhanced Image plugin, which has support for image captions, CSS class-based alignment, centering, and responsive resizing.
+It integrates with both the CKEditor and WYSIWYG API Drupal modules.

 Requirements
 ------------